pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 ## Purpose

 The purpose of this module is to simulate the feedback between pore water salinity and plant water uptake.
-When a plant takes up (fresh) water, the salinity remains in the soil, thus salinizing the soil.
+When a plant takes up (fresh) water, the salt remains in the soil, thus salinizing the soil.
-This in turn makes it more difficult for the plant to take up water (i.e. reduces water availability).
+This in turn makes it more difficult for the plant to take up water in the next timestep (i.e. reduces water availability).

 ## Process overview

 Initialize the module
 - *makeGrid*: create regular grid (see ``pyMANGA.ResourceLib``)
-- *getBorderValues* Calculate the salinity and mixing rate at the left and right domain boundaries based on ``pyMANGA.BelowGround.Individual.FixedSalinity``.
+- *getBorderValues*: Calculate the salinity and mixing rate at the left and right domain boundaries based on ``pyMANGA.BelowGround.Individual.FixedSalinity``.
 - *getInflowSalinity*: calculate salinity in each cell
 - *getInflowMixingRate*: calculate mixing rate in each cell
 - *assignInitialCellSalinity*: get initial cell salinity